mmccoy-01/mmccoy-01.github.io/_posts/2026-08-28-on-being-an-umpire.md

 Not jokingly, but spitefully.

-Just pure stupid, ignorant, and classless Delco trash.
+Just pure ignorant and classless trash.

-What struck me wasn't just his childish bitching.
+What struck me wasn't just his childish complaining.
 It was the complete transition I had watched happen.
 At the beginning of the game, we were two normal people having a friendly conversation.
 By the end, I had become an object for his anger.

 I was polite.